The Very Short Version of My Fitness Journey

 I AM HUMAN

 There were times I said screw it I am going to gorge and forget this who fitness journey.
 There were times I would just stop working out for a few days, because I just didn’t want to do it anymore.
 I just wanted to watch some damn TV.
 I even stopped posting on Instagram for a while, because I got sick of it.
 Haters on there making these awful comments.
 Worse I didn’t see the instant results I was looking for or the results weren’t visible to me.
-I was working out everyday sometimes twice a day, why isn't this fat going away.
+I was working out everyday sometimes twice a day, so I asked myself, WHY ISN'T THIS FAT GOING AWAY!!!

-However, every single time, I would find myself again.
+However, every single time, I would find myself again, because part of me knew I had to do this for my health and my family.
 The more and more I sat on it and contemplated how I looked before and how I felt, I knew I couldn’t stop and kept marching on.
 I couldn't go back to being sick all the time.
 I was tired of being tired.
 I was convinced myself that it took a me long time to get this way, so I knew it was going to take a long time to change it.
+I was determined to continue...

 FAMILY AND FRIENDS DOUBT ME

 My wife even thought I was not committed and every time I fell off the wagon, I knew what she was thinking, “He’s going back to his old ways.”
 She really was my support and she really was patient with me throughout the process.
 However, I could see it in her eyes, she didn't think I could do it.
 My friends didn't think I could do it.
-My family kept saying, don't worry you'll join the darkside again.
+My family kept saying, don't worry you'll join the "darkside" again and join them being heavy set.
 I just used this as fuel to keep my fire burning.
+I took it as a challenge to prove them wrong, but most important to just prove to myself I can do it.

 THE MILESTONE IS REACHED

 Well fast forward and a little over a year later on January 2016, I hit the century mark of weight loss.
+Over 100lbs lost, that is the equivalent of losing both the kids off my back.
 I had done it.
 I had reached my goal, but something else came to mind.
 I didn't want to stop.
 I wanted more.
 I remembered a few months ago, I said to myself in one of my videos, that a six-pack of beer I had on my shirt would one day be a real six-pack of abs.
 I looked at the video and said I’m going all the way with this for my own sake and to prove everyone wrong.
 I remember everyone laughed at me for posting that video, even my wife and personal friends thought I was being silly, but in my mind I knew I had the drive and fire lit that could not be extinguished anymore.

 COMPETITION ADDS FIRE